Anxiety Disorders

 Anxiety Disorder Risk Factors

 Researchers are finding that both genetic and environmental factors contribute to the risk of developing an anxiety disorder.
-Although the risk factors for each type of anxiety disorder can vary, some general risk factors for all types of anxiety disorders include:
+Although the risk factors for each type of anxiety disorder can vary, some general risk factors for all kinds of anxiety disorders include:

 • Temperamental traits of shyness or behavioral inhibition in childhood;